infinum/wordpress-handbook/How we do it in WordPress/Optimizations/Optimizations.md

 ### 6. Setup caching for the project.

 For none AWS projects we use WP Rocket plugin for caching, and for AWS projects we use CloudFront in combination with Eightshift Utils plugin for caching.

+### 7. Run Lighthouse and PageSpeed Insights tests.

+You should always run Lighthouse and PageSpeed Insights tests to check the performance of the website.

+For more information check the [Testing and analyzing](/how-we-do-it-in-wordpress/optimizations/testing-and-analyzing) documentation.